Augie Doggie and Doggie Daddy

 - Missing Mom: Doggie Daddy is a single father raising his son, Augie.

 - Name and Name: The title consists of the names of the two main characters separated by "and."

 - Nepotism: The cartoon "Talk It Up, Pup" posits that since Doggie Daddy was umpiring a little league baseball game Augie was in and was at bat at the time, Doggie Daddy shouldn't have called him out on strikes.
 Augie gives Doggie Daddy the silent treatment for 24 hours, which he's portrayed as deserving.

 - No Celebrities Were Harmed: Doggie Daddy's voice is patterned after Jimmy Durante.

-- Three Shorts: As apart of Quick Draw McGraw Augie's short were traditionally last.
+- Three Shorts: As a part of Quick Draw McGraw show, Augie's shorts were traditionally last.